Want a stunning early spring garden? Learn which spring flowers to plant for the earliest color and a beautiful, long-lasting display.

 My Favorite Early Spring Flowering Bulbs

 Spring flowering bulbs are a fantastic addition to any garden, not only for their stunning display of blooms but also for the minimal effort required from the gardener to achieve a beautiful floral show.
+There are lots of beautiful bulbs to choose from that bloom at all different times from very early spring until early summer.

 Even the same flower has different varieties with varying bloom times.
 So you can get an amazing display of color and blooms for an extended time from just one type of flower.